 to check what version was installed type:

-You can install multiple versions up to version 9 by typing the version number immediately after “gfortran”, e.g.:
+You can install multiple versions up to version 10 (on Ubuntu 22.04) by typing the version number immediately after “gfortran”, e.g.:

-To install the latest version 10 you need first to add / update the following repository and then install:
+To install newer versions on older Ubuntu releases, you will first need to add the following repository, update, and then install:

 Finally, you can switch between different versions or set the default one with the update-alternatives (see manpage).
 There are many online tutorials on how to use this feature.
 A well structured one using as an example C and C++ can be found here, you can apply the same logic by replacing either